 - No floods allowed

 Because the center is close to the Charles River, numerous steps were taken to ensure that in the event of rising water or a sudden storm surge, the building would not be in danger of serious flood damage.
-BU’s Climate Action Plan establishes an “elevation of resilience,” meaning that the building is set two feet above the elevation of the Charles River dam, and the first floor is above that.
+BU’s Climate Action Plan establishes an “elevation of resilience,” meaning that the building is set three feet above the elevation of the Charles River dam, and the first floor is above that.
 In total, the building is five feet higher than the City of Boston’s suggested design guidelines for sea level rise.
 Generators in the building will kick in, if necessary, to prevent any flooding or freezing in the building if power were to go out.

 - Sustainable means social